7 chatbot best practices: how to get higher Conversion Rate

 One of the best practices is a hallway test — this is a quick usability testing of an interface, an email, or a landing page and finding the best option.
 Hallway tests are launched to ensure users perceive your product as implied by developers.
 They also help identify barriers that users face.

 One of the best practices is to show a conversation prototype to several users to see if they get your messages right.
 Then, test campaigns on your actual website pages as the perception of a bot can change dramatically depending on the context.

 Read our detailed guide on Hallway Testing to run perfect hallway tests for your product.

 Here are some other practical tips in case you already set up a chatbot, but it doesn’t work 👇

 Want to learn more about Dashly chatbot?

-See our articles to understand chatbot mechanics better.
-Download our ready-made campaigns to implement them on your website.
+See our articles to understand what chatbot mechanics are the best.
+Download our ready-made campaigns to try them in practice.

-- What is a bot — everything you need to know about chatbots for all business objectives;
+- What Are Chatbots and What Types Are There? — everything you need to know about the best chatbot practices for all business objectives.

-- Chatbot future trends and experts’ opinion on them — the latest data and experts’ opinions on how chatbots will evolve.
+- Top chatbot trends in 2022 and experts’ opinion on each of them — the latest data and experts’ opinions on how chatbots will evolve.